-Go from $0 to $4,000 a month
+Go From $0 to $4,000 a Month Freelance Writing

 As someone who brings in over $4,000 a month from freelance writing to support her family, Gina knows how intimidating the beginning stages can be.

 But the best way to learn anything new is to glean from someone else’s experience.
 It will cut down your learning curve and help you avoid costly mistakes.
 “Good enough is better than waiting for everything to be perfect,” says Gina.

 “If you’re a perfectionist like I used to be, you’ll be tempted to wait to respond to that job ad, or launch your website until everything’s perfect,” explains Gina.

 “In short, decide what to write about, gather samples, figure out how you want to display your portfolio, source jobs to pitch, and pitch like mad until you land some work,” encourages Gina.

 Gina is spot on with this advice!
-I live by the Minimum Viable Product idea that forces you to get something out there even if it’s barely functioning.
+Live by the Minimum Viable Product idea that forces you to get something out there even if it’s barely functioning.

-We actually both started our writing careers by writing for The Huffington Post (and I know several other freelancers who have had success with this as well).
+We actually both started our writing careers by writing for big media outlets (and I know several other freelancers who have had success with this as well).